jiajiabingcheng/phone_log/README.md

 # phone_log

-A new flutter plugin project.
+A flutter plugin project to access the device phone log (Android only).

 ## Getting Started